FAQs - Information

 The constitution sets forth the general principles upon which an organization is established.
 The bylaws would contain in more detail the procedures to be followed for meetings, decision-making, officer selection, and financial transactions.
 Please see the overview on how to write a constitution and bylaws and this sample constitution for specifics on how to create these two documents or pick up the handouts in OSA.
 Generally, constitutions require a 2/3 vote of the membership for adoption.
 Bylaws only require a simple majority for approval.[back to top]

-COSO stands for Committee on Student Organizations and they meet every other week throughout each semester.
+The Club Approval and Finance Committee meets every other week throughout each semester.
 They review proposed student organizations and decide along with ASWU Senate if they are approved.
-Contact Beth Dittman at 503-370-6843 or via email at email@example.com .[back to top]
+For more information, contact Emily Morris at 503-370-6843 or via email at email@example.com.[back to top]

-An organization becomes defunct if their yearly registration form is not turned in by the end of spring semester.[back to top]
+An organization becomes defunct if their yearly registration documents are not turned in by the end of spring semester.[back to top]

 If the organization went defunct within one year of a student wanting to restart it, there is a short form that must be completed.
 The form is located in OSA.
 If more than one year has passed since the organization went defunct, the student must begin the process of starting the organization like new.
-See the FAQ "How do I start a student organization" for more information.[back to top]
+See the section on "Starting an New Student Organization" for more information.[back to top]

 If a student organization has a concern, conflict or grievance with a department on campus, please come to the Office of Student Activities and speak with a staff member.
 Also see the Student Grievances & Referral Guide for Student Concerns page on the Campus Life website for further information.[back to top]